tkohonen/tkohonen.github.io/Windows_11_license_from_home_to_education_and_activate_Hyper-V.md

 ### Hyper-V still not working?

-Forcing Hyper-v to start using Windows bootloader.
+Forcing Hyper-V to start using Windows bootloader.

 * Start Powershell with Adminitrator rights (Run as Administrator)